CyberDany/telegram-rocket-launch-bot/Readme.md

 <pre><code>pip install -r requirements.txt</code></pre>

-4. Remember to create the .env file with the following content:
+4. Remember to create the a `.env` file at the root of the project with the following content:

 <pre><code>TELEGRAM_TOKEN=your_api_token_here</code></pre>